A topic from the subject of Experimentation in Chemistry.

 Experiment: Synthesis of Aspirin

-Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve pain, fever, and inflammation.
+Aspirin (acetylsalicylic acid) is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve pain, fever, and inflammation.
 It is one of the most widely used drugs in the world.
+Its synthesis is a classic example of an esterification reaction and a valuable demonstration of organic chemistry principles applied to drug development.

 Step-by-Step Instructions

-The synthesis of aspirin is a valuable experiment for students of organic chemistry and drug development.
+The synthesis of aspirin is a valuable experiment because it demonstrates several key concepts in organic chemistry and provides a practical example of drug development.
+It allows students to:

 Share on: